projectsesame/sesame/design/httpproxy-status-conditions.md

 ## Abstract

 This document describes a design and schema for adding Conditions to HTTPProxy’s `status` section.
-The purpose of these Conditions is to allow a HTTPProxy user to have an accurate view of what the HTTPProxy is configuring Contour to do.
+The purpose of these Conditions is to allow a HTTPProxy user to have an accurate view of what the HTTPProxy is configuring Sesame to do.

 ## Background

 HTTPProxy historically has had a very basic `status` section, which indicated whether it was “valid” or “invalid”, in the Validity field, and a reason, in the Description field.
 Because HTTPProxy models a complex domain, there are many ways in which a configuration can be invalid, and it’s helpful to the user to be able to expose more than a single one at once.

-In addition, it’s possible for a HTTPProxy or set of HTTPProxies to produce a partially-valid configuration, where Contour will configure Envoy with *part* of the desired config, but not all.
+In addition, it’s possible for a HTTPProxy or set of HTTPProxies to produce a partially-valid configuration, where Sesame will configure Envoy with *part* of the desired config, but not all.
 The status should be able to represent this.

 The Kubernetes API standard way to represent states in an extensible way is via a `conditions` stanza, defined in the [API conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md), but with additional conversation ongoing at time of writing in PR [#4521](https://github.com/kubernetes/community/pull/4521).
 As a result of this, we've tried to steer a middle path here, and add only one top-level condition, with a similar behavior to existing conditions (that is, Ready).
 In addition, [KEP-1623](https://github.com/kubernetes/enhancements/tree/master/keps/sig-api-machinery/1623-standardize-conditions) has been moved to implementable, so what Conditions we do add will conform to that schema.